Last Updated on August 31, 2022

 2. Smittybilt Overlander Tent – Best Value for Money

-- It’s lighter than my top pick Thule Tepui tent.
-So, it’s even suitable to carry over Subaru Forester, Outback, Crosstrek.
+- It’s lighter than my top-pick Thule Tepui tent.
+So, it’s even suitable to carry over Subaru Forester, Outback, and Crosstrek.

 - Setting this tent up, securing it, and taking it down are some easy and quick jobs.